soranoo/next-css-obfuscator/README.md

 Give me a ⭐ if you like it.

 > [!WARNING]\
 > This is no a plug and play package.
-You have to invest some time to make it work.\
+You have to invest some time to make it work

 ## 📖 Table of Contents